telefonicaid/fiware-sth-comet/README.md

 - LOG_FILE_NAME: The name of the file where the logs will be stored.
 Optional.
 Default value: "sth_app.log".
 - SERVICE_PREFIX: The prefix to be added to the service for the creation of the databases.
 More information below.
 Optional.
 Default value: "sth".
 - SERVICE: The service to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "orion".
+- COLLECTION_PREFIX: The prefix to be added to the collections in the databases.
+More information below.
+Optional.
+Default value: "sth".
 - SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "/".
 - POOL_SIZE: The default MongoDB pool size of database connections.
 Optional.
 Default value: "5".
 - DATA_MODEL: The data model to use.
 Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection